HMPO/civil-registration-prototype/README.md

 Each prototype archive will be hosted on a separate Heroku app.

 ```
-heroku apps:create civil-registration-YYMMDD-feature-name -r heroku-feature-name-v1 --region eu
+heroku apps:create gro-YYMMDD-feature-name -r heroku-feature-name-v1 --region eu
 ```

-`civil-registration-YYMMDD-feature-name` becomes the subdomain in the URL of the Heroku app.
+`gro-YYMMDD-feature-name` becomes the subdomain in the URL of the Heroku app.

 `heroku-feature-name-v1` is the remote added to your repository.